 2.2 Mineral Properties Update

-Following the COB, the Company commenced the process to divest all remaining interest in China, two mineral properties and a receivable, collectively the Retained Assets.
+Following the COB, the Company has fully divested all remaining interest in China, being two mineral properties and a receivable (the "Retained Assets").
+As at June 30, 2017, the Company did not have direct interest in mineral properties.